pablots98/pablots98/README.md

 <h1 align="center">Hi 👋, I'm Pablo</h1>
-<h3 align="center">a Systems Biology student at maastricht university.
+<h3 align="center">Systems Biology student at maastricht university.
 My passion is, thanks to the help of computers, to be able to help improve current medical techniques and achieve personalized medicine.</h3>

 - 🔭 I’m currently doing an internship at Maastricht University working on [Evaluating Thresholding Algorithms to Create Context-Specific Model for Fibroblasts in Senescence](https://github.com/pablots98/Internship)